UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

   ∙ -------> ∙,
 ```

-then the top square is a pullback if and only if the composite square is.
+then the upper square is a pullback if and only if the composite square is.

 ```agda
 module _